nickzer0/scripts/README.md

 # Useful scripts
 Some random scripts I made to make life easier.

+# apache.sh
+Installs and configures Apache with TLS on a blank Ubuntu server

 ## Proxy_Finder.py
 Grabs a bunch of HTTPS proxies from SSLProxies.org, then checks if they are live on a 5 second timeout.